-In connection with the Credit Facility, the Company granted warrants to purchase an aggregate of 805,521 shares of its common stock to The Frost Group and Mr. Spragens.
+In connection with the Credit Facility, the Company granted warrants to purchase an aggregate of 805,521 shares of its Common Stock to the Frost Group and Mr. Spragens.
 The fair value of the warrants was determined to be \$1,985,000 on the grant date based on the Black-Scholes valuation model using the following assumptions: expected volatility of 82%, dividend yield of 0%, risk-free interest rate of 4.88% and expected life of 10 years.
 The fair value of the warrants was recorded as deferred financing costs and will be amortized over the life of the Credit Facility.
-The Company recorded amortization expense of \$213,000 related to these deferred financing costs for the three months ended March 31, 2008.
+The Company recorded amortization expense of \$212,000 and \$425,000 related to these deferred financing costs during the three and six months ended June 30, 2008, respectively.